-3.2 Finetune Phase
+3.2 FINETUNE PHASE

 Challenge II: Lagrange multiplier mismatch.
-Conventional value-based online safe RL relies on updating Lagrange multipliers alongside the policy and Q-functions during training, to push the overall cost below the limit while balancing between maximizing the reward and minimizing constraint violations.
-Although the policy and Q-functions can benefit from offline pretraining for a warm start, offline safe RL algorithms like CPQ (Xu et al., 2022) and BEAR-lag (Ray et al., 2019) cannot accurately estimate Lagrange multipliers with regularizing strengths matching the cost of the offline policy, e.g., a small multiplier is not powerful enough to push down the policy cost, while a large multiplier prevents active exploration of high-reward state-action pairs.
-For instance, in BallCircle, the offline Lagrange multiplier value obtained using the BEAR-lag algorithm is approximately 1500, whereas during online finetuning, the SAC-lag requires a value of only about 0.65.
-The gap between these values precludes the direct use of offline Lagrange multipliers.
+Conventional value-based online safe RL relies on updating Lagrange multipliers alongside the policy and Q-functions during training, so as to push the overall cost below the limit while striking a right balance between maximizing the reward and minimizing constraint violations.
+While the policy and Q-functions can benefit from offline pretraining for a warm start, offline safe RL algorithms like CPQ (Xu et al., 2022) and BEAR-lag (Ray et al., 2019) cannot accurately estimate Lagrange multipliers with regularizing strengths matching with the cost of the offline policy, e.g., a small Lagrange multiplier is not power enough to push down the policy cost, while a large multiplier prevents active exploration of high-reward state-action pairs.
+For instance, in the BallCircle environment, the offline pretrained Lagrange multiplier value obtained using the BEAR-lag algorithm is approximately 1500, whereas during online finetuning, the SAC-lag requires a value of only about 0.65.
+The gap between these values clearly precludes the direct use of offline pretrained Lagrange multipliers.
 Improper initialization can lead to extensive constraint violations or training stagnation, an issue we term as the Lagrange multiplier mismatch.

 On the other hand, as VPA promotes active exploration of high-reward state-actions by optimistically estimating rewards and pessimistically estimating costs, it inevitably increases the risk of exploring high cost state-actions, which in turn amplifies the need for appropriate Lagrange multipliers to quickly reduce the constraint violations.
-Figure 2 compares online finetuning performance in BallCircle when using VPA with: (1) a well-initialized Lagrange multiplier vs. (2) zero initialization, both with standard dual ascent updates.
-A good initial multiplier enables effective cost control, while poor initialization leads to significant constraint violations and slower convergence.
-The results also imply that although VPA aligns the distributions of
+Figure 2 shows the online finetuning performance comparison after VPA in two environments between 1) empirically setting a good initial value for the Lagrange multiplier and 2) setting it to zero, where the traditional dual ascent method is used to update the multiplier.
+It is clear that a good initial multiplier can manage the cost very well, while the policy with a very small initial multiplier value suffers from large constraint violations and takes a much longer time to reduce the cost below the limit.
+The results also imply that although VPA aligns the distributions of Q-values, it may introduce high costs for online finetuning, which can be addressed with an appropriate initial Lagrange multiplier.